Gambling on Tinder: What Are the Odds You'll Get a Match?

 There's more.
 According to the NYT "the style of clothing, the pucker of the lips and even the posture," are also elements that people consider in that tiny fraction of a second when they decide if they like a person or not.

 Result: as a semi-bald male journalist who likes to shave his beard - I stand no chance at the Tinder game.
-I am done.
+Do you?

 It’s Saturday, I am still alone, and my adventure on Tinder didn't go as planned.

-People say online casinos are rigged, and gambling is bad because the players never win - but, what about Tinder-dating?
+People say online Casinos are rigged, and gambling is bad because the players never win - but:

-When I play roulette, I like my odds too.
-Look at the great image below provided by Betfair.
-I can place a crazy straight up bet and win (BIG) 2.7% of the times, or I can choose to play it safe and go for colour bets, even/odd bets, or low/high bets and win 48.68% percent of my games.
+I can place a crazy straight-up bet and win (BIG) 2.7% of the times, or I can choose to play it safe and go for colour bets, even/odd bets, or low/high bets and win 48.68% of my games.
 That's nearly 50%!

 Lead image courtesy of: Mashable